 - 1. Compensation for Site Clearing, Preparation, & Waste Disposal (Bid Item 1) shall be made on a lump sum basis.
 Any work item described in the contract documents but not explicitly listed in the bid schedule will be included in the lump sum payment for the item of work to which it is made subsidiary.
 Such items and bid items to which they are made subsidiary are identified in the Items of Work and Construction Details section of this specification. - 2.
 For items of work which lump sum prices are established in the contract, the quantity of work will not be measured for payment.
 Payment for each item will be made at the contract lump sum prices and will constitute full compensation for completion of the work. - B. Items of Work and Construction Details - 1.
 Items of work to be performed in conformance with this specification and the construction details therefore are: - a.
 Bid Item 1-Site Clearing, Preparation, & Waste Disposal - (1) This item will consist of the removal and proper off-site disposal of all woody growth within the construction area.
 Trees may also be burned and buried onsite in an owner and engineer approved location and manner. - (2) This item includes the removal and proper off-site disposal of existing pipes/outlets through the road embankment and existing pond embankment.
 This includes the removal of any granular materials or other unsuitable backfill materials encountered during removal.
 Removal of all pipes/outlets shall be completed in accordance with IA-1 and IA-3.
 Payment for the removal or salvage of fence shall be incidental to Bid Item 1. - (3) This item includes the removal of field tile located during excavation or general grading activities.
 Any field tile encountered within the project grading limits shall be removed by the contractor in accordance to IA-1, IA-3, and IA-9.
 Payment for the removal or salvage of fence shall be incidental to Bid Item 1. - a.
-Tiles encountered within the pool area should be daylighted one vertical foot above the normal pool elevation if possible. - (4) This item includes stripping, salvaging, and replacing the existing gravel surfacing on the roadbed inside the grading limits. - (5) This item includes the removal and proper off-site disposal of all refuse and debris encountered on grade in areas being graded or seeded. - (1) This item includes the removal and proper off-site disposal of any fence indicated to be removed on the plans.
+Tiles encountered within the pool area should be daylighted one vertical foot above the normal pool elevation if possible. - (4) This item includes stripping, salvaging, and replacing the existing gravel surfacing on the roadbed inside the grading limits.
+This includes the length of roadway extending from the embankment fill zone to the borrow area, as shown on the plans.
+Additional removal beyond the limits shown on the plans is not included in this item. - (5) This item includes the removal and proper off-site disposal of all refuse and debris encountered on grade in areas being graded or seeded. - (1) This item includes the removal and proper off-site disposal of any fence indicated to be removed on the plans.
 Any fence removed for access and /or to provide work area shall be salvaged if practical or replaced with same or like materials as approved by the engineer and in accordance with specification IA-92.
 Removal or salvage shall be completed in accordance with IA-1 and IA-3.
 Payment for the removal or salvage of fence shall be incidental to Bid Item 1. - (6) All removals shall be completed in accordance with IA-5 Pollution Control.